8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 What Is OpenCore Legacy Patcher?

 OpenCore Legacy Patcher, often abbreviated as OCLP, is an advanced bootloader that injects and patches data in memory rather than on disk.
-It enables you to install the macOS of your choice, such as macOS Sonoma, Ventura, or Monterey, on older Macs that are no longer officially supported.
+It enables you to install the macOS of your choice, such as macOS Sequoia, Sonoma, Ventura, or Monterey, on older Macs that are no longer officially supported.

-Supported Mac and macOS Versions
+OCLP's Supported Mac and macOS Versions

-Basically, any hardware that supports SSE4.1 CPU and 64-bit firmware will work with this patcher.
+Any hardware that supports SSE4.1 CPU and 64-bit firmware will work with this patcher.
 To check if your hardware is compatible, run the command below in Terminal.

 system_profiler SPHardwareDataType | grep 'Model Identifier'